Expat Living in Bermuda

 Tax Year, Filing Deadlines, and Payment Rules in Bermuda

-As explained above, individuals don’t have to file an income tax in Bermuda, but if you have employees, the tax year for payroll tax runs from April 1 to March 31.
+As explained above, individuals don’t have to file an income tax in Bermuda.
+However, if you have employees, the tax year for payroll tax runs from April 1 to March 31.
 You must submit your payroll tax payments by the 15th day after the end of every quarter.

 Land tax payments are due in March and September.
 The exact date is specified on the demand letter telling you how much you owe.